aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 In the context of inheritance, OO languages haven't given us anything completely new.
 Long before OO languages were invented, we had tricks to implement inheritance.
 OOP introduced a more convenient way to implement inheritance, and multiple inheritance in particular.

 #### Polymorphism

+- is the ability of any data to be processed in more than one form;
+- _poly_ means _many_, _morphism_ means _types_;
+- allows to represent a function in many types and many forms;
+- lets the system choose which function to call based on type and parameter signatures.

+Here, OOP still invents nothing completely new, but provides a way to implement polymorphism much safer, convenient and even trivial.

+The `+` operator in JS is polymorphic, as it can either sum or concatenate, depending on the data type of its operands.

+OO imposes discipline on indirect transfer of control.

+##### The power of polymorphism

+No content.

+##### Dependency inversion

 CONTINUE HERE.